openmcp-project/docs/docs/users/01-boostrapping.md

 sp-crossplane-init-6hvf4                  0/1     Completed   0          2m11s
 ```

 You should see that the crossplane service provider is running.
+This means that from now on, the openMCP is able to provide Crossplane service instances, using the new service provider Crossplane.

 ### Create a Crossplane service instance on the oboarding cluster